Architectural Designer & Technologist or Architect? Not sure who to hire?

 Experience is a key element when choosing your designer.
 Choose someone who can work to your budget, scale and style.

 Before agreeing to anything ask the professional to come and visit you at your property; expect this to be free then you can agree the terms and conditions when you are satisfied.

-At SJR Architecture based in Preston and can offer a wide range of services including planning, building regs and work along side builders and structural engineers.
+SJR Architecture based in Preston can offer a wide range of services including planning, building regs and work along side builders and structural engineers.
 The principle designer is an Architectural Designer & Technologist with several years of experience in the Residential Sector.